logi-26/psio-game-manager/README.md

   - If a game does not use LibCrypt the LibCrypt will be displayed with an asterisk.
   - If a game does use LibCrypt but their is no patch available the LibCrypt will be displayed with "No".
   - If a game does use LibCrypt and their is a patch available the LibCrypt will be displayed with "Yes".
+  - Once a game has had a LibCrypt patch applied the Redump CRC check will show as invalid.

 ## Dependencies
 This project requires Python 3 and the following Python packages: